dciliberti/arduinoElevatorTrimOLED/README.md

 so that the values of the potentiometer go from -100 to 100 and the needle's gauge goes from 0 to 90 (this is a trick to draw the needle in the correct position, try yourself if you are curious).

 The python script includes the host address and the serial port number.
 The host should be `"localhost"` (if it doesn't work, try with 127.0.0.1), the port any (maybe it is better one not in use by other applications, I don't know), the serial port where your board is connected may be read from the Arduino IDE.
-In my case, it is `"COM4"`.
-Note: if you test the Arduino with the serial monitor, you may have to disconnect and re-connect your board before executing the python script in order tomakeit work properly.
+In my case, it is `"COM4"`. **If you test the Arduino with the serial monitor, you may have to disconnect and re-connect your board before executing the python script in order tomakeit work properly.**

 ```
 host = "localhost"